-- 1) The building is more than 50 years old. - 2) The building appears to retain high integrity. - 3) Properties must meet two criteria for landmark designation (LDC §25-2-352).
-The property may demonstrate significance according to City Code: - a.
+- 1) The building is more than 50 years old. - 2) The building appears to retain high integrity. - 3) Properties must meet two historic designation criteria for landmark designation (LDC §25-2-352).
+Staff has evaluated the property and determined that it may demonstrate significance according to City Code: - a.
 Architecture.
-The house is constructed with Colonial Revival- and Craftsman-style influences. - b.
+The house displays Colonial Revival and Craftsman influences.b.
 Historical association.
-The house is associated with William H. Morley, long-term Austin drug manufacturer and business owner.
+The house is associated with William H. Morley, long-term Austin drug - manufacturer and business owner.
 While S.K.
 Morley's house is landmarked and individually listed on the National Register, there is no landmarked house associated with either W.J. or W.H.
-Morley.
-However, the Grove Drug Store, owned by the Morley family and briefly run by W.H.
-Morley, is a City landmark. - c.
+Morley. - c.
 Archaeology.
 The house was not evaluated for its potential to yield significant data concerning the human history or prehistory of the region. - d.
 Community value.
 The house does not possess a unique location, physical characteristic, or significant feature that contributes to the character, image, or cultural identity of the city, the neighborhood, or a particular demographic group. - e.
 Landscape feature.
 The property is not a significant natural or designed landscape with artistic, aesthetic, cultural, or historical value to the city.